TsigelnikovNikita/auctionEnginge/README.md

 # auctionEnginge Smart Contract

 ### Description of smart contract
 This smart contract is designed for [Dutch auctions](https://en.wikipedia.org/wiki/Dutch_auction) creating.
 Anyone can create a new auction and anyone can buy an item.
+Owner of smart contract gets 10% for every purchase.

 ### Stack
 The smart contract is written using Solidity for the Ethereum blockchain.